Skip to content

 Templates

-If several pages of your documentation contain identical sections regarding repetitive reminders, a list of some questions, or system requirements, please create templates and include them with the include-markdown
+If several pages of your documentation contain identical sections regarding repetitive reminders, a list of some questions, or system requirements, please create templates and include them with the include-markdown plugin

 Example